-CREDITS AVAILABLE LEVEL 1 0 Internal Achievement Standards 10 External Achievement Standards 10 Internal Unit Standards O Total Credits 20
+CREDITS AVAILABLE LEVEL 1 0 Internal Achievement Standards 10 External Achievement Standards 10 Internal Unit Standards 0 Total Credits 20

 Course Description: Students must be aware that presentation of work to an invited audience is part of the course.
 They will be required to attend some lunchtime rehearsals during the year, an after-school dress rehearsal and an evening performance.
 The four achievement standards cover drama techniques, drama elements and conventions, devised drama, theatre study and performance.
-All practical assessment is supported by written/ oral reflections.

 Two achievement standards will be internally assessed, and two achievement standards will be externally assessed.

-Three of the achievement standards are practical performance based tasks, and one achievement standard is a written portfolio of live performance responses.
+Three of the achievement standards are practical performance based tasks with written components.
+One achievement standard is a written report of a live performance response.

-Students will be given an opportunity to view professional productions in preparation for this portfolio standard.
+Students will be given an opportunity to view professional productions in preparation for this report standard.
 Leads to: 12 DRA